 The importance of heading order

 When selecting heading levels, ensure that they are in outline order.
 This will help the semantic structure of your page and assist those using non-visual devices.
-For example, a Heading 4 should only be a sub heading under Heading 3, not Heading 2.
+For example, a Heading 4 should only be a sub-heading of Heading 3, not Heading 2.

 The title of the page is considered Heading 1, which is edited through the Properties tab.
-The heading options within the toolbar are Heading 2 - Heading 5 which is in order of largest heading to smallest.
+The heading options within the toolbar are Heading 2 - Heading 5, which is in order of visually largest to visually smallest.

-Heading 3s can be though of as sub-topics or sub-categories to the Heading 2, then Headinf 4s and even more narrow sub-topic that further supports the Heading 2
+- Heading 3s can be thought of as sub-topics or sub-categories to the Heading 2, then Heading 4s and even more narrow sub-topic that further supports the Heading 2

 Read more about headings